SkygearIO/skygear-doc/content/android/getting-started.md

   ```

-### Option 2: Set up Skygear when your application starts
+### Option 2: Setting up Skygear when your application starts

 If you have your custom application class, you can set up skygear when your application starts.